symfony/symfony-docs/components/asset.rst

 The Asset Component
 ===================

-   The Asset manages URL generation and versioning for web assets such as CSS stylsheets, JavaScript files and image files.
+   The Asset component manages URL generation and versioning of web assets such as CSS stylsheets, JavaScript files and image files.

 Installation
 ------------